 The ultimate result of following the path is that we reach a goal—and that goal is the sensation property.
 For example, the property can be form or color for sight, heat or roughness for touch, etc. The key point is that the world is not being represented in our brains or minds.
 Rather the senses are reaching out into the world and perceiving the world.
 In that sense, while perceiving, we don’t have to first “store” the world in the mind before it is perceived.
 The fact that senses reach out to their objects is also responsible for why we feel the stare of other people, as we have discussed previously.

-The three-fold division of ideal sense, individual sense, and the sensation repeats for all the five senses.
+The three-fold division of ideal sense, individual sense, and sensation repeats for all the five senses.
 From the ideal sense, we derive an individual sense, and from the activities of each individual sense, we produce a specific type of sensation (sound, touch, sight, taste, smell).

 Sensations, Elements, and Senses

-The second triad in Sāńkhya comprises of three categories called sensation, element, and sense.
+The second triad in Sāńkhya comprises three categories called a sensation, element, and sense.
 For example, the first triad is sound, ether, and the sense of hearing.
 The second triad is touch, air, and the sense of touching.
 In this way, SB describes five triads.
 Each successive triad emerges from the element of the previous triad.
-For example, touch emerges from ether, form emerges from air, etc.
+For example, touch emerges from the ether, form emerges from the air, etc.

 SB 3.26.32 — When egoism in ignorance is agitated by the sex energy of the Supreme Personality of Godhead, the subtle element sound is manifested, and from sound come the ethereal sky and the sense of hearing.

 SB 3.26.35 — From ethereal existence, which evolves from sound, the next transformation takes place under the impulse of time, and thus the subtle element touch and thence the air and sense of touch become prominent.